mpkondrashin/analyzer-client/README.md

 ## Parameters
 Each parameter can be provided in three ways:
 1. Configuration file config.yaml.
-Acli seeks for this file in its current folder
+Acli seeks for this file in its current folder or in the folder of acli executable itself.
 2. Environment variables
 3. Command line parameters (not all commands support all parameters):